Chemistry and Chemical Physics

 The Brown University Chapter of Sigma Xi invites applicants from chemistry, biochemistry, and chemical physics seniors.

-Please submit your application no later than February 1, 2016.
-If you have questions, please contact Sheila Quigley.
+Submit an application to Sigma Xi.
+Please submit your application no later than February 1, 2018.

 Qualifications for Associate Membership